hnangran/Getting-Cleaning-Data-Project/README.md

 Variables —> Description

-featureNames —> contains all the feature names activityLables —> contains all activity labels subjectTrain —> contains dataset of file subject_train.txt xTrain —> contains dataset of file X_train.txt yTrain —> contains dataset of file Y_train.txt trainData —> contains merger of subjectTrain, xTrain, yTrain subjectTest —> contains dataset of subject_test.txt xTest —> contains dataset of file X_test.txt yTest —> contains dataset of file Y_text.txt testData —> contains merger of subjectTest, xTest, yTest mergedData -> contains merger of trainData and testData colNames —> contains column names of dataset.
-This variable is reused throughout the program to store column names of the relevant dataset at that stage. extractedMeasurements —> contains dataset for Subject ID, Activity ID, and the mean and standard deviation measurements finalData —> contains Subject ID, Activity Type, and the mean and standard deviation measurements tidyData —> contains Subject ID, Activity Type, and aggregate of the mean and standard deviation measurements
+- featureNames —> contains all the feature names
+- activityLables —> contains all activity labels
+- subjectTrain —> contains dataset of file subject_train.txt
+- xTrain —> contains dataset of file X_train.txt
+- yTrain —> contains dataset of file Y_train.txt
+- trainData —> contains merger of subjectTrain, xTrain, yTrain
+- subjectTest —> contains dataset of subject_test.txt
+- xTest —> contains dataset of file X_test.txt
+- yTest —> contains dataset of file Y_text.txt
+- testData —> contains merger of subjectTest, xTest, yTest
+- mergedData -> contains merger of trainData and testData
+- colNames —> contains column names of dataset.
+This variable is reused throughout the program to store column names of the relevant dataset at that stage
+- extractedMeasurements —> contains dataset for Subject ID, Activity ID, and the mean and standard deviation measurements
+- finalData —> contains Subject ID, Activity Type, and the mean and standard deviation measurements
+- tidyData —> contains Subject ID, Activity Type, and aggregate of the mean and standard deviation measurements